nicseltzer/python-training/README.md

 >>> import sysprint("Printing to standard error (stderr)", file=sys.stderr)
 ```

 It is bad form to import _all_ the  functions in a library.
-This leads to issues with determining the orignating library down the road.
-For example, below we import all of the functions from sysv and then
+This leads to
+issues with determining the orignating library down the road.
+For example,
+below we import all of the functions from sys
 ```python

 from sys import *